agconti/kaggle-titanic/README.markdown

 To run this notebook interactively, download this repository by clicking on this [link](https://github.com/agconti/kaggle-titanic/archive/master.zip).

 ###Benchmark Scripts
 To find the basic scripts for the competition benchmarks look in the "Python Examples" folder.
-These scripts are based on the originals provided by Astro Dave but have been reworked so that they are easier to understand for new comers
+These scripts are based on the originals provided by Astro Dave but have been reworked so that they are easier to understand for new comers.

 Competition Website: http://www.kaggle.com/c/titanic-gettingStarted